RealistAI/github_best_practices/best_practices.md

 ### When to use it

 you use it when you have finished a specific task and you have added all the files need to the stored index.

 ### Why you use it

-You use it because if you don't record the changes to the repository it is impossible for a git push to be accomplished.
+You use it because if you don't record the changes to the repository it is impossible for a git push to be accomplished.<br>

 ## git status
 ### What it does

 this shows the status of the working tree. so if you made changes you main.py it will reflect that in the git status command.

 ### When to use it